-2. Practical results of the Air Pollution Control Program
+2. Practical results of the air pollution Program

-After three years of research, the Air Pollution Control Program has achieved a number of key technological breakthroughs in the following areas: causal mechanisms; impact assessment, prediction, and forecasting; decision-making support; and precise solutions to address air pollution.
+After three years of research, the Air Pollution Program has achieved a number of key technological breakthroughs in the following areas: causal mechanisms; impact assessment, prediction, and forecasting; decision-making support; and precise solutions to address air pollution.
 The program has succeeded in clarifying the causes of heavy regional air pollution in autumn and winter, accurately identifying the characteristics of regional pollution emissions and key problems, and putting forward proposals for improving air pollution prevention and control.
-In 2020, PM2.5 concentrations in China's "2 + 26" cities (i.e., Beijing, Tianjin, and 26 main surrounding cities in Hebei Province) in the Air Pollution Control Program implementation area dropped by 30% compared with 2016, and the number of heavily polluted days was reduced by 60%.
-The Air Pollution Control Program research accurately supported the in-depth treatment of air pollution in key industries and areas, and the model has been replicated domestically and overseas.
+In 2020, PM{2.5} concentrations in China's "2 + 26" cities (i.e., Beijing, Tianjin, and 26 main surrounding cities in Hebei Province) in the Air Pollution Program implementation area dropped by 30% compared with 2016, and the number of heavily polluted days was reduced by 60%.
+The Air Pollution Program research accurately supported the indepth treatment of air pollution in key industries and areas, and the model has been replicated domestically and overseas.

-The Air Pollution Control Program's research has comprehensively and systematically clarified the characteristics and mechanisms of the whole process of the generation, evolution, and dissipation of heavy pollution in autumn and winter in the studied areas.
-It also comprehensively describes the influence of the terrain, atmosphere, and thermal structure on the process of regional heavy pollution, and quantifies the contribution of pollution emissions, chemical transformations, meteorological conditions, and regional transmission.
+The Air Pollution Program's research has comprehensively and systematically clarified the characteristics and mechanisms of the whole process of the generation, evolution, and dissipation of heavy pollution in autumn and winter in the studied areas.
+It also comprehensively describes the influence of the terrain, atmosphere, and thermal structure on the process of regional heavy pollution, and quantifies the contribution of pollution emissions, chemical transformations, and meteorological conditions, regional transmission.
 A technical system for tracking, analyzing, and assessing heavy pollution processes was established.
-In addition, the Air Pollution Control Program has clarified the root causes of frequent regional heavy pollution, the necessary conditions for heavy pollution processes to occur, and the key factors for the rapid growth of secondary PM2.5.
+In addition, the Air Pollution Program has clarified the root causes of frequent regional heavy pollution, the necessary conditions for heavy pollution processes to occur, and the key factors for the rapid growth of secondary PM{2.5}.

-With the involvement of a number of stakeholders in the Air Pollution Control Program, a broad scientific consensus was achieved to provide scientific and technological support for coordinated regional pollution control and precise pollution control [4,6-10].
-A regional dynamic emission inventory with high temporal-spatial resolution was established for tackling key problems; the inventory provides a basis for improving the accuracy of heavy pollution process forecasting, accurately controlling pollution sources, and supporting precise pollution control.
-The program also constructed a comprehensive scientific decision-making support platform on the atmospheric environment for multi-data collection, as well as a heavy air pollution weather emergency system for monitoring and forecasting, consultation analysis, early warning, and tracking evaluation.
+With the involvement of a number of stakeholders in the Air Pollution Program, a broad scientific consensus was achieved to provide scientific and technological support for coordinated regional pollution control and precise pollution control [4,6-10].
+A regional dynamic emission inventory with high temporalspatial resolution was established for tackling key problems; the inventory provides a basis for improving the accuracy of heavy pollution process forecasting, accurately controlling pollution sources, and supporting precise pollution control.
+The Program also constructed a comprehensive scientific decision-making support platform on the atmospheric environment for multi-data collection, as well as a heavy air pollution weather emergency system for monitoring and forecasting, consultation analysis, early warning, and tracking evaluation.
 As a result of these systems, forecast timeliness has been significantly improved [11].

-The Air Pollution Control Program team also released the Research Report on the Causes and Treatment of Heavy Air Pollution [4], which integrates the latest and most authoritative research results in the field of atmospheric environmental studies, summarizes air pollution control models and solutions with Chinese characteristics, and contributes Chinese knowledge on air pollution control to that of other countries around the world.
+The Air Pollution Program team also released the Research Report on the Causes and Treatment of Heavy Air Pollution [4], which integrates the latest and most authoritative research results in the field of atmospheric environmental studies, summarizes air pollution control models and solutions with Chinese characteristics, and contributes Chinese knowledge on air pollution control to that of other countries around the world.
 The specific practical results are provided in Appendix A.

-3. Principle approaches of the Air Pollution Control Program
+3. Principle approaches of the air pollution Program